ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Here are some notes / pro-tips when using the ``ansible.builtin`` modules with z/OS UNIX.
 This is by no means a comprehensive list.
 Before using any Ansible modules, you must first :ref:`configure_zos_remote_environment`.

-* ansible.builtin.command / ansible.builtin.shell
+* :ansplugin:`ansible.builtin.command#module` / :ansplugin:`ansible.builtin.shell#module`
     The command and shell modules are excellent for automating tasks for which command line solutions already exist.
     The thing to keep in mind when using these modules is that depending on the system configuration, the z/OS shell (``/bin/sh``) may return output in EBCDIC.
     The LE environment variable configurations will correctly convert streams if they are tagged and return readable output to Ansible.
     However, some command line programs may return output in UTF-8 and not tag the pipe.
     In this case, the autoconversion may incorrectly assume output is in EBCDIC and attempt to convert it and yield unreadable data.
-    If the source encoding is known, you can use the ``ansible.builtin.shell`` module's capability to chain commands together through pipes, and pipe the output to ``iconv``.
+    If the source encoding is known, you can use the :ansplugin:`ansible.builtin.shell` module's capability to chain commands together through pipes, and pipe the output to ``iconv``.
 In this example, you may need to select other encodings for the 'to' and 'from' that represent your file encodings.

     .. code-block:: yaml